 See, I don’t believe that any of these things are true.
 Maybe it’s because I’m right in the thick of it, but I see more opportunities for artists, not just opportunities, but opportunities to make a living more so than ever before.
 This is a VERY exciting time to do this type of work and more people have the opportunity to do it.
 That goes for someone like me too.
 I don’t know how many full-time gallery or art directors there were 30 years ago but I’d bet there are a lot more today.
 I guarantee there are more than there were 100 years ago.
 There are more galleries, more serious and casual collectors, as well as additional opportunities for commercial and design work.
 More advertising.
 More book covers.
 More posters that need to be designed.
 I’m not suggesting that you have to do all these things, you don’t have to do any of them as far as I’m concerned, but just because it’s not the way you want your art to earn you a living does not mean the options don’t exist.

 As far as income, I don’t believe there is less money.
 I actually think there is way more money being invested into art and the whole economy around it.
 I think there is just more competition and maybe what’s most different is that an artist needs to be more proactive and learn to be good at some other business skills and branding and things like that.
 Skills beyond just making good art that you need to have and should understand and think about in order to stay competitive.
+Negotiation skills are super important when trying to get the best rates for commissions so courses on negotiation might help artists get better rates for their work.
 You don’t have to do it all on your own.
 There are great partners out there who can help move you forward.
+If you work with expert negotiation teachers they can help you build up the skills you need to build a full-time income from your art.
 I made a claim in this part of the conversation that might sound ridiculous.
 I said that if I made a list of artists I know today are working full-time and fully supporting themselves, their families, etc. and then made another list of artists who I could just name from any time in history before I was alive, the first list would be longer.
 I meant it, and in hindsight, I stand behind it.
 That dumb thing that your friends and family rag on you about… where they tease you about how as an artist maybe you’ll finally make some money after your dead did not come from the landscape being difficult in 2016.
 You have real opportunity.
 You also have a more connected community of artists and other people who believe in the value of your work more than ever before.
 We just had a thing happen here in Philly where a restaurant requested artists make work for their book project for exposure and gift cards.
 The community shut them down.
 It was brutal.
 This is a new and positive thing!

 On this being the most difficult path.
 I can’t say it is or is not.
 But the best advice I could give him was to ask himself why he believed that, and why it’s so different.
 I think exploring that question is the best thing he can do, because he’s inside his own head.
 It’s not just Steve, and it’s not just artists, but almost everyone creates these sort of mental barriers for themselves.
 I do it all the time to myself.
 But it’s so important to check yourself every once in a while, to change your perspective, and to make sure you not only believe that your hard work will bring success, but believe that succeeding is possible and that you deserve the results.
 There’s so much shit that you can’t control, and art is hard.
 But almost everything is hard.
 If at the end you still truly believe you’ve chosen the most difficult, messed up, undervalued profession on the planet then my advice is to take a step back and maybe just make art for yourself for a while without that kind of pressure.